jeffcas181/codelabs-firebase-get-to-flutter/dartpad_codelabs/src/reactive_code/01_intro/instructions.md

 # Introduction

-Welcome to the world of reactive programming!
+Welcome to the world of reactive programming! 👋

+This workshop is authored by [Pooja Bhaumik](https://poojabhaumik.com/), Google Developer Expert for Flutter, senior engineer at Uni Cards (Bangalore, India), co-founder of WomenDroid community.
+She enjoys mentoring folks and helping them grow in their development careers via MentorCruise and contributing to the tech community through blog posts, public speaking, Youtube videos, and open source contributions.
+Find me on [Twitter](https://twitter.com/pooja_bhaumik) or [Linkedin](https://linkedin.com/in/poojab26).

-## So what is reactive programming?
+# So what is reactive programming?

-Imagine a variable called ``appThemeColor`` that decides the theme, background colors of the application.
+Imagine a variable called ``appThemeColor`` that holds the theme color of the application.

-In Reactive Programming, if this data changes in one location, all the other places in the app that are depending on this value react to this data update and these registered listeners automatically update the UI or perform actions depending on the new data.
+In Reactive Programming, if this data changes in one location, all the other places in the app that are depending on this value react to this data change and these registered listeners automatically update the UI or perform actions depending on the new data.

-In this workshop, we will extend our default counter app, and add reactivity with the help of
+In this workshop, you will extend our default counter app and add reactivity with the help of

-* Streams
+➡️ Streams

-* ValueNotifiers
+➡️ ValueNotifiers

-* Riverpod (an extension of Provider)
+➡️ Riverpod (an extension of Provider)

 The current code is a simple Counter app, however the difference is that the Text part of the Counter is extracted out as a separate widget called `CounterText()`, and the parent widget is the